ciber-openshift-workshop/openshift-dockerfile-exercise/README.md

    You can also use the argument `--strategy=docker` to be explicit, but in this case there is no ambiguity, since there are no other source files present than the Dockerfile, so Openshift should not choose a different build strategy than        _Docker_.

-1. Check status of the project
+1. Check status of the project: `oc status`
    ```shell
    $ oc status
    ...